C. Stewart Verdery, Jr.

 Kate Christensen Mills

-Kate brings over a decade of experience in politics and policy to her work at Monument.
+Kate brings significant experience in politics and policy in the executive and legislative branches to her work at Monument.
 With a demonstrated record of achievement as a former administration official and a congressional staffer, she helps Monument’s clients navigate the landscape of Capitol Hill and federal agencies.
 Kate’s practice focuses on homeland security, immigration, travel, and information technology issues.
 Prior to joining Monument in 2015, Kate served for over five years as Deputy Assistant Director and then Assistant Director of the Office of Congressional Relations, U.S. Immigration and Customs Enforcement (ICE).
 Kate also worked as senior counsel to Rep. Zoe Lofgren and graduated from Notre Dame of Maryland University and the University of Maryland Francis King Carey School of Law.

 John P. Mulligan

 John is a Capitol Hill veteran, having served as Legislative Director and Chief of Staff to U.S. Representative Adam Smith, currently the Ranking Democrat on the House Armed Services Committee.
 John managed the Congressman’s HASC, technology and telecommunications portfolios as well as House New Democrat Coalition activities.
 John also brings broad private sector experience, including opening the D.C. office for BrightSource Energy, a leading solar technology company.
 Previously, he was Founder of an energy consulting firm based in Seattle and Managing Director of Corporate Affairs at Imperium Renewables, Inc., one of the nation’s leading biofuel producers, which was acquired in 2015 by Iowa based Renewable Energy Group (REG).
 He leads Monument’s work in the Pacific Northwest area.
 He holds an undergraduate degree from Seattle University and a Master’s degree from American University.